intel/auto-round/README.md

 ## Model quantization

 ### Gaudi2/ CPU/ GPU
 We found a significant accuracy discrepancy with the qdq model using the AutoGPTQ GPU backend with asymmetric quantization in some scenarios.
-Please switch to symmetric quantization to alleviate thi issue.
+Please switch to symmetric quantization to alleviate this issue.
 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer